dariairad/pands-problem-sheet/README.md

 ### References

-1. Coding Under Pressure - *Command Line Arguments in Python - How to Read Command Line Arguments in Python.* https://youtu.be/QJBVjBq4c7E
+1. Coding Under Pressure (2021). *Command Line Arguments in Python - How to Read Command Line Arguments in Python.* https://youtu.be/QJBVjBq4c7E
-2. geeksforgeeks.com - *Count the number of times a letter appears in a text file.* https://www.geeksforgeeks.org/count-the-number-of-times-a-letter-appears-in-a-text-file-in-python/
+2. Saha, R. (2022). *Count the number of times a letter appears in a text file.* https://www.geeksforgeeks.org/count-the-number-of-times-a-letter-appears-in-a-text-file-in-python/
-3. note.nkmk.me - *How to return multiple values from a function in Python.* https://note.nkmk.me/en/python-function-return-multiple-values/
+3. Nkmk (2019). *How to return multiple values from a function in Python.* https://note.nkmk.me/en/python-function-return-multiple-values/
-4. python.org - *sys — System-specific parameters and functions.* https://docs.python.org/3/library/sys.html#module-sys
+4. The Python Software Foundation (n.d.). *sys — System-specific parameters and functions.* https://docs.python.org/3/library/sys.html#module-sys
-5. realpython.com - *Lists and Tuples in Python.* https://realpython.com/python-lists-tuples/
+5. Sturtz, J. (2018). *Lists and Tuples in Python.* https://realpython.com/python-lists-tuples/

 ## Week 08 - Looking Ahead